Harsh Living Conditions in Kikaramoja, Makindye Division, Plague Residents

-The area known as Kikaramoja is predominantly inhabited by individuals from the Karamoja region, including underage mothers, young girls who have given birth before reaching maturity, and men struggling to make a living in Kampala.
-Their living conditions are described as deplorable.
+Residents of the area known as Kikaramoja in Katwe Zone, Makindye Division, are living in a state of despair as they grapple with the threat of waterborne diseases.
+This area, known as Kikaramoja, is predominantly inhabited by individuals from the Karamoja region, including young mothers, teenage girls, and men struggling to make a living in Kampala city, yet their living conditions are deplorable.

-A young woman living in the slum has made a public appeal to the government.
-She is pleading for the construction of decent, permanent housing and access to clean water to help residents combat the rampant diseases in the area.
+A young girl living in Kikaramoja made a passionate appeal to the government.
+She pleaded for the construction of decent, permanent housing and access to clean water to help them combat the rampant diseases.

-This alarming situation has drawn the attention of the Rescue Women Foundation, based in Namusera, Wakiso District.
-In partnership with the Africa Rising Initiative from America, they have reached out to support the people of Kikaramoja, providing them with delivery kits and other basic health necessities.
+This dire situation has attracted the attention of the Rescue Women Foundation, based in Namusera, Wakiso District.
+In collaboration with the Africa Rising Initiative from America, they have reached out to support the people of Kikaramoja, providing them with delivery kits and other basic health necessities.

-Miriam Kiwumuro, the head of Rescue Women Foundation, who personally visited Kikaramoja, stated that the people there are in desperate need of more assistance than what has so far been delivered.
+Miriam Kiwummulo, the head of Rescue Women Foundation, spoke about the conditions she witnessed.
+She emphasized that the people in Kikaramoja are in desperate need of more assistance than what has so far been delivered to them.

 Send us feedback